Exhibition Statement 2022:

 Uncertain about Oscar Kokoschka

-There was something that blew me away about Cezanne’s card players.
+Something about Cezanne’s card players.

-But I can’t remember what that was now.
+I can’t remember what that was now.

 From The Inside.